 - 1. Setup the job during initialization.
-For example, create the temporary output directory for the job during the initialization of the job. - 2.
+For example, create the temporary output directory for the job during the initialization of the job.
+The job client does the setup for the job. - 2.
 Cleanup the job after the job completion.
 For example, remove the temporary output directory after the job completion.
+A separate task does the cleanupJob at the end of the job.